piemar1/SimpleDegradomeAnalyser/README.md

 # SimpleDegradomeAnalyser

-Simple application for molecular biologist enable the first insight and analyses of degradome data.
+Two simple applications for molecular biologist enable the first insight and analyses of degradome data.
+App contains text UI.